gui11aume/neuronal_activity/README.md

 ```

 ### Naming Conventions

+Use the following prompt to review and update the code to ensure all function and class names adhere to PEP 8 naming conventions (this addresses most N issues with Ruff):

 ```
 Review and update the code to ensure all function and class names adhere to PEP 8 naming conventions.
 Specifically: 1.
 Use snake_case for function names (all lowercase with underscores between words).
 2. Use CapWords (PascalCase) for class names.
 3. Ensure that any acronyms in names follow the appropriate capitalization rules (e.g., HttpResponse rather than HTTPResponse for classes, http_response for functions).
 4. Avoid single character names except for counters or iterators.
 5. Don't use names that conflict with Python keywords or built-in functions.